computational-linguistics-class/computational-linguistics-class.github.io/homework/transformers/transformers.md

       name: Text Adventures Test Set
       url: http://http://computational-linguistics-class.org/homework/transformers/text_adventures_test.txt

-attribution: This assignment was developed by Arun Kirubarajan, Tatiana Tsygankova, Sihao Chen, and Chris Callison-Burch for UPenn's CIS 530 class in Spring 2020 during the Coronavirus pandemic.
+attribution: This assignment was created by Daphne Ippolito for UPenn's "Interactive Fiction and Text Generation" course in Spring 2020.
+It was adapted for UPenn's CIS 530 course by Arun Kirubarajan, Tatiana Tsygankova, Sihao Chen, and Chris Callison-Burch in Spring 2020 during the Coronavirus pandemic.
 readings:
 -
   title: Language Models are Unsupervised Multitask Learners